- Renovation & Addition

 901 G Street NW Washington DC 20001 View Map

-Mecanoo with local partner Martinez+Johnson Architecture is among three teams proposing solutions for the renovation of the Martin Luther King Jr. Memorial Library in Washington DC.
-The 37,000 m2 landmark building that originally opened in 1972 is the only library designed by modern master Ludwig Mies van der Rohe.
+Martinez+Johnson Architecture along with partner Mecanoo Architecten, were among the three finalist teams in DCPL’s international competition, held in order to select the optimum solution for the renovation of the Martin Luther King Jr. Memorial Library in Washington DC.
+The 40,000sf landmark building that originally opened in 1972 is the only library designed by modern master Ludwig Mies van der Rohe.
 In his work, transparency and light stand as metaphors for freedom and knowledge, the very principles of Dr. King’s writings and teachings.

-Mecanoo has created an initial investigation of how a concept plan can accommodate change and how it may be realized with or without additional development above the existing structure.
-This vision for the MLK Library revolves around respect for the original architecture while updating the building with a human touch.
+Mecanoo and M+J participated in an initial investigation, aimed at discovering how an innovative concept plan can accommodate the necessary change, and how it may be realized with or without additional development above the existing structure.
+This vision for the MLK Library revolves around respect for the original architecture while updating the building with a welcoming aesthetic.
 The result is a modern library that reflects a focus on people and celebrates the exchange of knowledge, ideas, and culture.